-Sony’s PXW-X180 Full HD XDCAM Camcorder features three 1/3" Exmor CMOS sensors.
-While it won’t reach the low-light capabilities of the larger 1/2" sensors of the PXW-X200, its 25x Sony G zoom lens offers more reach than the PXW-X200.
-It offers 10-bit 4:2:2 recording in a variety of codecs, with up to 1080p60 available in the XAVC Long GOP codec.
-Another useful feature is the camcorder’s Wi-Fi remote capability, when paired with the optional Wi-Fi adapter.
-This is invaluable for the “one-person band” shooting with two or more cameras, as it will let you monitor and control setting remotely using your smartphone or tablet.
+Sony’s PXW-Z190 Full HD XDCAM Camcorder features three 1/3" Exmor CMOS sensors.
+While it won’t reach the low-light capabilities of the larger 1/2" sensors of the PXW-Z280, its 25x Sony G zoom lens offers more reach than the PXW-Z280.
+The PXW-Z190 offers 4:2:2 recording in a variety of codecs, with up to 3840 x 2160 at 59.94p available in the XAVC Long GOP codec.
+Another useful feature is the camcorder’s Wi-Fi remote capability, which is invaluable for the “one-person band” shooting with two or more cameras, as it will let you monitor and control setting remotely using your smartphone or tablet.

-Sony’s HXR-NX5U is another solid performer.
-Its versatility in capturing different formats may fit nicely into your profile as well.
-Able to record 720/60p video in addition to 60i, 30p and 24p, this camera is versatile and easy to operate.
-The zoom range gets extremely high marks (20x G-Lens, optimized for advanced image processing) and you can choose to record on Memory Stick or SDHC cards.
+Sony’s HXR-NX5R is another solid performer.
+Its versatility in capturing different formats may fit nicely into your profile, as well.
+Able to record 1920 x 1080p video at 23.98/29.97/59.94 at 50 Mb/s in XAVC S and at 17 to 28 Mb/s in AVCHD, as well as 1920 x 1080i video at 59.94 also in AVCHD.
+For legacy production compatibility, the camera can also record DV resolution video at 59/94i.
+This camera is versatile and easy to operate.
+The zoom range gets extremely high marks (20x G-Lens, optimized for advanced image processing with 40x Digital Zoom) and you can choose to record on Memory Stick PRO Duo Hybrid Card or SDXC cards.

-Beginning with Panasonic’s well-balanced and impressive AG-AC90 AVCCAM Handheld Camcorder, the variety of options in this class is surprisingly good.
-The AG-AC90 looks much like the cameras in the advanced category, yet weighs only 3.3 lb.
+The variety of options in this class are surprisingly good.
+Beginning with Panasonic’s well-balanced and impressive AG-AC30 Full HD Camcorder with Touch Panel LCD Screen & Built-in LED Light.
+The AG-AC30 looks much like the cameras in the advanced category, yet weighs only 3.3 lb.
 Since it shoots HD 1080p /1080i and boasts two XLR inputs, this camera does provide you with excellent pictures and sound, especially in optimal conditions.
-It also features Five-Axis optical image stabilization, which makes for smoother handheld videos.
+It also features Five-Axis Hybrid optical image stabilization, which makes for smoother handheld videos.

 If you are looking for an easy-to-use, entry-level camcorder with a professional look, Sony’s HXR-MC2500 Shoulder Mount AVCHD Camcorder is an excellent choice.
 It weighs a hefty 6.2 lb, sports a nifty flip-up LCD above the color viewfinder, and has an ergonomic handle with Record button and zoom control for those essential low-angle shots.
 It has a single 1/4" Exmor R CMOS sensor and is equipped with a built-in LED light to assist in lower-light situations.
 There is a 3.5mm mini-jack input and a built-in 2-channel stereo shotgun microphone.

 As with the advanced and intermediate level options, Sony also offers a 4K consumer camcorder with their FDR-AX100.
 The 1" Emxor R CMOS sensor is large – approximately 8x larger than typical camcorders.
 This lets you get some cinematic shots with a pleasing shallow depth of field.
-What makes the camcorder truly versatile is its recording options, letting you capture 4K Ultra HD 3840x2160 video at 24 and 30 fps, as well as Full HD 1920x1080 video in XAVC S, AVCHD, or web-optimized MP4.
+What makes the camcorder truly versatile is its recording options, letting you capture 4K Ultra HD 3840x2160 video at 24 and 30 fps, as well as Full HD 1920x1080 video in XAVC S or AVCHD, or up to 720p in web-optimized MP4.
 Like the HDR-PJ810V, it also features a 12x optical zoom lens and Optical SteadyShot image stabilization.
 Built-in Wi-Fi with NFC support even lets you use your smartphone or tablet.
-If you don’t need 4K recording, then consider the nearly identical HDR-CX900 instead.